BWICS/GHC2019/README.md

 1. Juliana Taube *[applied but not heard back yet; Math major, CS minor; took 1101; next fall requested 2101 and Social Nets ]*

+1. Anaise Manikunda *[ applied but has not heard back yet; MathCS major, francophone minor; took Data structures, Algorithms, Systems;  planning to take Computational Creativity in the fall ]*